- You are here:

 Best Time for Wildlife Viewing

 Marsabit can be visited throughout the year, but the best wildlife viewing is in the Dry season from June to September.
-At this time, the vegetation is less thick and animals gather around the crater lakes.
+At this time, the vegetation is less thick and animals are more likely to visit the crater lakes.
 The dry spell from January to February, between the short and long rains, is also a great time for spotting animals.
 April is the wettest month and wildlife watching can be difficult at this time.

 Wildlife Rating